 David completed his social sciences and social work degrees in Glasgow, Scotland, and has worked for many years, in Scotland and Victoria with older people, particularly those experiencing challenges and cognitive impairments.
 David then shifted his focus to cancer care and is now the Professional Practice Leader for Patient and Family Counselling at BC Cancer-Kelowna.
 David has an interest in exploring ways in which we can harness the mind-body connection and looks forward to supporting patients and their loved ones with their practical and emotional needs when faced with a prostate cancer diagnosis.

-Lori Sameshima, BSc.(Dietetics), Registered Dietitian
+Lori Sameshima, BSc.(Dietetics), RD